 We’ve been leading the way in demonstrating that fantastic scrubs don’t need microbeads – Neal’s Yard Remedies was the first UK brand to be certified with the ‘Look for the Zero’ mark, showing that we don’t use plastics such as microbeads as an ingredient in any of our products.

 We’ve also been very vocal about the urgent need to remove microplastics from beauty products and today, on World Oceans Day, we’ve joined forces with Pai Skincare, Greenpeople and Botanical Brands to write an open letter to the British Prime Minister David Cameron to encourage him to bring in legislation that would ban the use of microplastics in beauty products.
-You can read our letter below or download a pdf of it here.
+You can download a pdf of our letter here.

 We were also part of a joint petition to ban microbeads that received over 350,000 signatures.

 In order to target government policy directly, we submitted evidence to the Environmental Audit Committee’s inquiry into microbeads and were referenced numerous times in its recommendations report.

-Following years of hard work by Neal’s Yard Remedies, other likeminded organisations, and thanks to your widespread public support, the UK government has recently announced that it will be banning microbeads from sale and manufacture in the UK by the end of 2017.
+Following years of hard work by Neal’s Yard Remedies, other likeminded organisations, and thanks to your widespread public support, the UK government has implemented a consultation to ban microbeads, proposing the ban on sale would start in June 2018.

-Given that hundreds of tonnes of microbeads that get into UK oceans every year – this ban is brought into force more quickly, and we will also be maintaining pressure to ensure that it is as robust and comprehensive as possible.
+Given that hundreds of tonnes of microbeads that get into UK oceans every year, this ban should be brought into force more quickly, and we will also be maintaining pressure to ensure that it is as robust and comprehensive as possible.

 Next we want to see other countries in the EU and around the world take similar measures!